 If you suspect your vehicle is being tracked, this is a genuine cause for concern.
-Especially if you never consented to having your movements tracked.
+Especially if you never consented to have your movements tracked.
 Vehicle tracking is a means by which third parties can monitor your movements, the speeds at which you drive and even the intensity with which you apply the brakes.
-If you believe youre being tracked, you are entitled to investigate further.
+If you believe you're being tracked, you are entitled to investigate further.

-The best and most obvious way of doing this is to physically remove the tracker.
+The best and most obvious way of doing this is to remove the tracker physically.
 You may need the assistance of a mechanic to help you tear down the car and identify the device.
 This can be expensive.
 You may also wish to consider selling the car and replacing it.
-This sounds drastic but not only will it stop you from being tracked, it has the added benefit of feeding bad information back to whomever may have been tracking you.
+This sounds drastic, but not only will it stop you from being tracked, but it also has the added benefit of feeding bad information back to whoever may have been tracking you.

-If youre sure youre being tracked, you can try the Breaking Bad method of counter-surveillance.
-Now you know youve got a tail, use it to your advantage.
-Make confusing or aimless journeys, establish patterns that mean nothing, or simply ensure you make commercially or privately sensitive journeys by other means.
+If you're sure you're being tracked, you can try the Breaking Bad method of counter-surveillance.
+Now you know you've got a tail, use it to your advantage.
+Make confusing or aimless journeys, establish patterns that mean nothing, or ensure you make commercially or privately sensitive journeys by other means.
 In short, if someone is tracking you, you are well within your rights to mess with them.